STEPbySTEPproj/Protocol_biomechanics/pi_algo/README.md

 ## Purposes

 Code to produce the Stet by Step project performance indicators.
-In the `/tests/data/protocol_1_PI_Algo/input/Models` folder there are three models: one to classify if the sequence is ascend or descend and another two to classify the events based on the sequence type.
+In the `/tests/data/protocol_1_PI_Algo/input/Models` folder there are two models to classify the events based on the sequence type (ascending or descending).
 In the `/tests/data/protocol_1_PI_Algo/input/Data` folder there are `csv` files that can be used to test the code.

 ## Installation